 So if it goes up it must be expensive, if it falls it must be cheap, so it’s very important to mix up that price and value isn’t it?
 That’s exactly right, it is complete opposites and that is difficult for some people, for example last year I gave a talk at the Australian Investors Association and I was talking about Commonwealth Bank, which at the time was at $60 and suggesting it was a great buy because the trend was up, and a lady stood up and said that’s crazy, you know it’s so overvalued, and here we are, Commonwealth Bank is up at $80, the trend remains up, we just don’t know.
 Valuations move, fundamentals of companies are fluid, they’re always changing, sometimes for the better, sometimes for the worst, but we make our money from what the share price is actually doing.

 So what could go wrong with your theory?
 I could be completely wrong, but if I’m wrong and the trend changes we hop off.
 And that’s the good thing about it.
 So during the GFC for example, because we don’t make any predictions we just get off the ride, during the GFC we were fully in cash by June, July 2008, and we just sat in cash, we didn’t predict the market was going to collapse, call us lucky, but the trend was definitely down and we waited then it turned up and we hopped back on again.
 So to use that great old share market saying, with momentum trading you let your profits run and you cut your losses.
 Absolutely, absolutely.

 So finally Nick for investors who like the sound of charting and momentum investing, what should they do next to get started?
-Grab a copy of the book, Unholy Grails from thechartist.com.au; I'll even sign it for you.
+Read the ebook Unholy Grails – A New Road to Wealth

 Fantastic, Nick Radge thanks for your time.